 - Before crawling your website, the crawler will take a look at the HTTP header of your page.
 This HTTP header contains a status code.
 If this status code says that a page doesn’t exist, Google won’t crawl your website.
-In the module about HTTP headers of our Technical SEO training we’ll tell you all about that.
+Want to know more?
+We’ll explain all about this HTTP header tip in the module of our Technical SEO training!

 - If the robots meta tag on a specific page blocks the search engine from indexing that page, Google will crawl that page, but won’t add it to its index.

-Although crawlability is just the very basics of technical SEO (it has to do with all the things that enable Google to index your site), for most people it’s already pretty advanced stuff.
-Nevertheless, if you’re blocking – perhaps even without knowing! – crawlers from your site, you’ll never rank high in Google.
-So, if you’re serious about SEO, this should matter to you.
+Although crawlability is a basic part of technical SEO (it has to do with all the things that enable Google to index your site), it’s already pretty advanced stuff for most people.
+Still, it’s important that you understand what crawlability is.
+You might be blocking – perhaps even without knowing! – crawlers from your site, which means you’ll never rank high in Google.
+So, if you’re serious about SEO, crawlability should matter to you.